‘HE WAS A WISE MAN WHO INVENTED BEER’ – PLATO

 The Blue Piano

 The Blue Piano, Edgbaston, is an independent guesthouse, restaurant and bar and happens to occupy a stunning Edwardian building.
 Equally stunning is their beautiful courtyard garden.
 With plenty of outdoor seating, well cared for stone and gravel paths and surrounded by an array of beautiful plants and flowers, this is the perfect spot to relax in on those wonderful sunny days.
-During the summer, their live music events take place outside, and they even have an outdoor cocktail bar (so no more fighting over who has to head inside for the drinks, winner).
+During the summer, they even have an outdoor cocktail bar (so no more fighting over who has to head inside for the drinks, winner).
 If you’re looking for somewhere a little fancier for your al fresco boozing, this is it.

 Whether you’re looking for craft beer or cocktails, The Loft have it all.
 Sip on a speciality gin or grab your favourite cocktail, but whatever you choose, drink it in the garden.
 Whether it’s a casual, after-work meet up or a full on Saturday night out, this is the place to be.
 Their garden is heated too, so if it gets a little chilly, you won’t even notice.
 This decking-clad garden is the perfect little sun trap, just don’t forget the suncream!